dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/table/info.md

 ## Sortable table

-Optionally, make use of the following React Hook to handle sort directions together with `Th.SortButton`.
+Optionally, make use of the following React Hook to handle the `Th.SortButton` directions.

+It can be used as a "controller" for your own sorting logic of your data.

 By default, it will cycle trough three stages `['asc', 'desc', 'off']`.